 - Buy-to-let tips

 Instead of your salary, the lender will view the potential rental income of the property as your primary income source.
-Most lenders will then also take the your personal income into account.
+Many lenders will then take your personal income into account as a secondary factor.

 This makes it important to weigh up the interest rate against any fees when taking a buy-to-let mortgage as, in some cases, a higher interest rate might actually work out cheaper.

 Finding the right property in the right location is important when searching for your own home.
 But it's equally important when looking for a buy-to-let property.
-So, before you start, your search, think about what kind of tenant you are targeting.
+So, before you start your search, think about what kind of tenant you are targeting.

 The type of tenant renting your property can really impact your plans.
 For instance, many lenders have restrictions on mortgages for student lets and Houses in Multiple Occupation (HMOs).
 An HMO building is defined by having three tenants or more, that form more than one household and who share a toilet, bathroom or kitchen facilities.

 If you are just starting out in buy-to-let, buying a property close to home could be a good bet.
-As well as being familiar with the area, you can be close by if anything goes wrong.
-However, if you plan to use a letting agent to manage the property, buying somewhere further afield can present a wider range of options.
+As well as being familiar with the area, you'll be on hand should anything go wrong.

 When you have settled on an area, make sure you speak to local letting agents who can advise on what kind of properties are in demand and how much they rent for.

-As a buy-to-let investor, you will either be relying on capital growth (medium to long-term increase in the value of the property) or solid rental returns (income generated from the property expressed as a percentage of the property value).
-You'll need to work out which of these has the bigger advantage.
+As a buy-to-let investor, you will either be relying on capital growth (increase in the value of the property over the medium to long term) or rental yield (income generated from the property expressed as a percentage of the property value).
+You'll need to work out which of these has the greater advantage.